Keksuccino/docs_fancymenu/toggle.md

 ## The Element

-First lets add the element you want to toggle on/off.
+The next step is to add the element you want to toggle on/off.

 <br>
 <img width="270" alt="Screenshot_3" src="https://gist.github.com/assets/35544624/317460fc-310b-4941-ab9a-b56490c5ebb9">